assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

     **** AppMessage/Header ****

-    4b  PacketType.
+    1   PacketType.
-        Four bits that encodes an integer in range 0-15.
+        The packet type, an integer in the range 0 to 127.
-        The integer value is 5 for this packet type.
+        The value is 5 for this packet.

-    12b Zero.
+    8b  Zero.
         Bits set to 0.